About Us

 Review Policy

-In regards to how games are acquired for purposes of review, given our size, the greater majority of games SmashPad reviews are purchased or rented with a staff member’s personal funds.
-At times, SmashPad will be provided with review copies or codes by publishers through their public relations teams.
+In regards to how games are acquired for purposes of review, given our size, a large portion of the games SmashPad reviews are purchased or rented with a staff member’s personal funds.
+At times, SmashPad is provided with review copies or codes by publishers through their public relations teams.
 As part of our policy, nothing is promised to the publisher in return for a review copy or code.

 All games reviewed by SmashPad will contain a note stating whether or not the game was purchased by the reviewer or given to the reviewer for review purposes.